 Chris Evans Interview for Gifted Movie

 By 4/05/2017 03:26:00 PM ,

 The film GIFTED tackles the issue of what is best for a genius child.
-I attended a screening for the film and was touched in so many ways.
-As a parent I can relate to Frank (played by Chris Evans) wanting a "normal" life for a "smart" child.
+After attending a screening for the film, I can relate to Frank (played by Chris Evans) wanting a "normal" life for a "smart" child.

+Chris Evans Interview for Gifted Movie